 Who Needs Deadlines Anyway?

-For one, deadlines help add a little spice to your otherwise boring everyday life in the office.
-The word itself has a certain thrill of adventure to it, doesn’t it?
-But while it’s undeniably cool to make a close call on a deadline and feel like Neo dodging a bullet in the nick of time, you really don’t want to push your luck next time.
-Because whereas nailing the deadline is taken for granted, failing it could mean some serious trouble.
+For one, deadlines help add a little action to your otherwise boring everyday life in the office.
+But while it’s undeniably cool to make a close call on a deadline and feel like Neo dodging a bullet in the nick of time, you really don’t want to push your luck too often.
+Because whereas nailing the deadline is usually taken for granted, failing it always attracts real trouble.

-There are dozens of estimation methods practiced worldwide, but essentially they’re just one of two possible approaches: expert estimation and formal estimation.
+There are dozens of estimation methods practiced worldwide, but essentially they’re just one of the two stories: the expert way to draw a deadline or the formal one.
 First, let’s see what either of them is about and then try to tell which one is better.

-The choice is yours.
-Time estimation skills need time to develop(no pun intended), and if you’re new to it, the only way to find out which techniques work best for you is by running a few experiments.
+Ultimately – magic formula or not – it’s always up to you.
+The skill to draw an accurate deadline takes time to develop, and this is a textbook ‘learn by doing’ example, so just go for it.
 What’s the worst that could happen, right?
-Just be sure to let us know how that goes in the comments below and check back later – as we’ll have more articles covering this topic real soon.
+Just be sure to let us know how that goes in the comments below and check back later – as we’ll have more helpful articles covering this topic real soon.